william-santini/WiSSkHy/README.md

 ### Configuration Tables

-It is possible to easily configure the database using the **Annex tables**.
+It is possible to easily configure the database using the **configuration tables**.
 These tables are modifiable if needed and ensure the homogeneity of the database.

 #### Type of Stations